ellayipinghou/rack-algorithm/README.md

 All test files are located in the same directory as Rack_Final.vcxproj

 ## Important Note ⚠️
-The algorithm is optimized for typical laboratory distributions skewed towards lower-numbered samples (based on real-world usage patterns).
-While thoroughly tested on laboratory-typical data distributions, performance on unusual distributions may vary
+The algorithm is optimized for typical laboratory distributions, which are generally skewed toward lower-numbered samples based on real-world usage patterns.
+Although the provided test files include some non-standard data distributions, performance may vary with these less typical cases.